despresc/bensalem/doc/design.md

   administration of individual libraries/registries (less bad, can be dealt with simply by banning mixed-registry items).

-# A brief discussion of the scriba markup syntax
+# A brief discussion of the bensalem markup syntax

 Subject to change.
 The syntax takes some inspiration from TeX.
 A document is a list of nodes, which are either plain text strings or elements.
 Elements can